alberand/kd/README.md

     # Run VM
     $ kd run

-The `build` command will create a Nix Flake in `./.kd/kfeature`.
-Edit this flake as you wish.
+Edit your `.kd.toml` config to adjust environment to your needs.

+If you know Nix you can edit VM configuration direction in `.kd/kfeature/uconfig.nix`. **Note** that `kd build` command overwrites `uconfig.nix`!

 The `run` command runs flake in the `./.kd/kfeature`.

-The `.kd.toml` config in the working directory (the one with .envrc) can be used to modify VM configuration without diving into Nix language.

 # Config Examples